Please enter the parameters into the simple interest calculator below.

-- Enter the value of principal, number of periods and the simple interest rate.
+- Enter the value of the principal, the number of periods, and the simple interest rate.

-- Press CALCULATE to calculate the value of simple interest and total amount based on the entered principal, number of periods and interest rate.
+- Press CALCULATE to calculate the value of simple interest and the total amount based on the entered principal, number of periods, and interest rate.

 - Click RESET to reset the entered values and start a new calculation.
 (You can also start a new calculation without pressing RESET).